Bradfield/algos/book/index.md

 Whatever the case, we’re confident that the usefulness of algorithms and data structures is proportional to the depth at which you understand it.
 Those who study trees are more likely to identify tree shapes in their own data, unlocking superior solutions to their problems.
-Those who see recursion everywhere see recursion everywhere..., and those who have big O analysis in their toolkits not only have a better vocabulary for comparing alternative strategies, they are also more generally cognizant of the trade-offs we implicitly make every day.
+Those who see recursion everywhere see recursion everywhere.* Those who have big O analysis in their toolkits not only have a better vocabulary for comparing alternative strategies, they are also more generally cognizant of the trade-offs we implicitly make every day.